nrt-library/nrt-library/guides/guide-for-local-build.md

 git branch MY-BRANCH-NAME
 ```

-After creation, you need to your new branch to work in it:
+After creation, you need to switch to your new branch as:

 ```git
 git checkout MY-BRANCH-NAME
 ```

-From now on, all the changes you do to the project will be saved in your branch without affecting the main project.
+From now on, all the changes you do to the project will be saved in your branch without affecting the master branch for the project.

 ## Serving the site locally